PatHightree/Python-playground/README.md

-#Python-playground
+# Python-playground

-Having a go at Python, as inspired by [Automate the boring stuff with Python](https://automatetheboringstuff.com)
+Having a go at Python, as inspired by [Automate the boring stuff with Python](https://automatetheboringstuff.com).

-##Using Sublimetext3 for Python development
+## Using SublimeText3 for Python development
-Add Python code completion to Sublimetext3 by installing the [Jedi package](https://packagecontrol.io/packages/Jedi%20-%20Python%20autocompletion)
+Add Python code completion to SublimeText3 by installing the [Jedi package](https://packagecontrol.io/packages/Jedi%20-%20Python%20autocompletion).
 Use Ctrl-B to build and run the current script.